 Everyone knows the tantrum that happens when you take the screen away.
-But by that point, your kid has been overstimulated for a while.
-The signs show up earlier if you know what to look for.
+But by that point, your kid may have been building toward overstimulation for a while.
+There are often earlier signals.

 1. The glazed stare